davebenson/doom4-walkthrough/README.md

 ## Mission 10: The Yellow Skull and its Door
 Post fight: look for a Yellow Lift near the red door to get you onto the rafters.
-Across the way is a yellow pyre:  jump to it for SECRET 10.4: "Cyberdemon Model, Silverguy".
+Across the way is a yellow pyre:  jump to it for SECRET 10.4, COLLECTIBLE 10.2: "Cyberdemon Model, Silverguy".
 Jump back.

 Now jump over to the landing with the green suit of armor and a wood-grid-patterned door.
 It'll open and you can take the Yellow Skull.